 The high fiber content in brazil nuts is good for keeping our digestive system healthy.
 A healthy digestive system boosts metabolism.
 It helps maintain the peristaltic motion of our gastrointestinal tract, which ultimately helps move food seamlessly through our digestive system, thereby extracting the maximum nutrients possible.
 It prevents gastric ulcers, bloating, constipation, cramps, and colon cancer.

 Benefits of Brazil Nuts As An Anti-Cancer Superfood

 Ellagic acid and Selenium are considered to have cancer-fighting properties.
-It can reduce the risk of a few cancers such as prostate, colon, stomach, lung, and breast cancer.
+It can reduce the risk of a few prostate, colon, stomach, lung, and breast cancers.
 Selenium in brazil nuts increases secretion of glutathione peroxidase enzymes that fight cancer-causing free radicals.

 Therefore, it is highly advisable to include this nutrition-dense nut in your daily diet to prevent the risk of developing cancer.

 Now that we know how beneficial brazil nuts are for health, let’s find out how to include them in our diet.

 How To Use Brazil Nut | Brazil Nuts Health Benefits

 As Munchies – Brazil nuts make excellent snacks to satisfy your between-the-meals cravings.
 You can eat it raw.
 But sliced, dry-roasted, and roasted salted brazil nuts are available in the market.